davidde/notes/GIT.md

   $ git push

 * git rebase -i HEAD~3
-  git rebase -i 'commit hash you want to change'
+  (or: git rebase -i 'commit hash you want to change')
-Change commit messages from the last 3 commits.
+Change the commit messages or commit content for the last 3 commits.
 This command will present you with your default editor;
 change 'pick' to 'reword' for the commit message(s) you want to change, then save and close.
 A new editor window will appear for each commit message you wish to change.
 If you also want to change the commit content, change 'pick' to 'edit'.
-Note that amending the commit message will result in a new commit ID since the message itself
-is used in the SHA1 hash that generates the commit ID.
-However, in this case, every commit
-that follows the amended commit will also get a new ID because each commit also contains
-the id of its parent.
+Note: amending the commit message will result in a new commit ID since the message itself is used in the SHA1 hash that generates the commit ID.
+However, in this case, every commit that follows the amended commit will also get a new ID because each commit also contains the id of its parent.
-If you have already pushed to GitHub, you will have to force push the amended messages.
+So if you have already pushed to GitHub, you will have to force push the amended messages.
-However, be aware that 'force pushing' is strongly discouraged, since this changes
-the history of your repository.
-If you force push, people who have already cloned
-your repository will have to manually fix their local history.
+However, **'force pushing' is strongly discouraged**, since this changes the history of your repository.
+If you force push, people who have already cloned your repository will have to manually fix their local history.
 For more information, see ["Recovering from upstream rebase"](https://git-scm.com/docs/git-rebase#_recovering_from_upstream_rebase) in the Git manual.

 * git remote add origin "remote repository URL"